ahliao/Pillar_AR_GroundStation/README.md

 TODO Features (in order of priority):
+!!! - Someone needs to revise the TagData that we get !!!
 1. Combine video, navdata, and command
 2. Add in AprilTags + Image stitching
 3. Waypoint control loop